Independence ratio and random eigenvectors in transitive graphs

-where $N(v)$ denotes the set of neighbors of $v$ in $G$. \end{definition} \begin{example} It was shown in \cite{csghv} that for the $d$-regular tree $T_d$ there exists an essentially unique Gaussian wave function for each $\la \in [-d,d]$.
-Furthermore, this Gaussian wave function can be approximated by factor of i.i.d.\ processes provided that $\la$ is in the spectrum $\si(T_d) = [-2\sqrt{d-1}, 2\sqrt{d-1}]$. \end{example}
+\begin{example} It was shown in \cite{csghv} that for the $d$-regular tree $T_d$ there exists an essentially unique Gaussian wave function for each $\lambda\in[-d,d]$.
+Furthermore, this Gaussian wave function can be approximated by factor of i.i.d. processes provided that $\lambda$ is in the spectrum $\sigma(T_d) = [-2\sqrt{d-1}, 2\sqrt{d-1}]$. \end{example}

-In general, it is not clear for which $\la$ such Gaussian wave functions exist and whether they are unique. \begin{definition} For a transitive graph $G$ we call the closed set
+In general, it is not clear for which $\lambda$ such Gaussian wave functions exist and whether they are unique.